fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/10_operator_overloading/07_increment_decrement.md

 ## notable exception

 `std::atomic` prefix operators return by value.
 It would be pointless to return references to objects that are intended to be modified only atomically (more information in concurrency tutorial).
-Atomics overload most operators to provide the same syntax as for plain types but due to various aspects of concurrency they do not stick to all conventions.
+Atomics overload most operators to provide the same syntax as for plain types but due to various aspects of concurrency they have good reasons not to stick to all conventions.